 If you are working with a fieldbus system, next configure the settings specific to CANopen, EtherCAT or PROFINET.
-The procedure for this can be found in the accompanying STOBER fieldbus manuals (see the chapter Detailed information [▶ 143]).
+The procedure for this can be found in the accompanying STOBER fieldbus manuals (see the chapter Detailed information [127]).

-5 More on Drive Based synchronous?
+5 More on Drive Based?

-The following chapters summarize the important terms, modules and relationships concerning Drive Based synchronous.
+The following chapters summarize the important terms, modules and relationships concerning Drive Based.

-5.1 Drive Based synchronous - Concept
+5.1 Drive Based - Concept

-Applications like Drive Based synchronous calculate motions synchronously based on drives.
-As a rule, the master specifies reference values; the connected slaves move according to a specified proportional relationship to the master.
+Applications such as Drive Based, which calculate and adjust the motions in the drive itself, are referred to as drive-based systems.
 They are either networked over a fieldbus or obtain signals and set values using analog and digital hardware inputs.

-The Drive Based synchronous software includes a motion command set based on PLCopen motion control and consequently offers flexible drive-based motion control and technology functions for synchronous operation (multi-axis motions).
-The PLCopen-compliant standard commands are collected in Drive Based synchronous for different application cases for corresponding operating modes and are extended by additional functions like jerk limit, motion block linking and cams.
+The Drive Based software includes a command set based on PLCopen Motion Control and therefore offers flexible, drivebased motion control for the position, velocity and torque/force control types.

+The PLCopen-compliant standard commands are collected in Drive Based for different application cases for corresponding operating modes and are extended by additional functions like jerk limit, motion block linking and cams.
 All motion variables that are necessary for parameterizing individual motion profiles are also collected centrally using operating modes, like relevant set or limiting values.